ibonly/laravel-etextmail/Readme.md

 To contribute and extend the scope of this package, Please check out [CONTRIBUTING](CONTRIBUTING.md) file for detailed contribution guidelines.
+Feel free to raise any issue or concern.

 ## Credits